CODARcode/cheetah/docs/draft/README.md

     + Notice that parameters are given internal campaign name because one can use lambda functions to generate dependencies between different parameters and define "derived" parameters by using expressions with names of other parameters.
       For example, ...
-    + To specify that each experiment should be repeated N times, one needs to set ``iterations``` field (??).
+    + `SweepGroup` has `run_repetitions=2` parameter that says that each experiment should be repeated twice.
     + In each experiment specified above there are two MPI jobs running:
       - ["gray-scott"](https://github.com/pnorbert/adiosvm/tree/master/Tutorial/gray-scott) simulation  generates values on 3D grid at each time step, it uses 4 MPI ranks,
-      - "compression" program at each time step reads this 3D volume, compresses it with one of the compressors, such as [SZ](https://www.mcs.anl.gov/~shdi/download/sz-download.html), [ZFP](https://github.com/LLNL/zfp), [MGARD](https://github.com/CODARcode/MGARD.git), decompresses it back, runs [Z-Checker](https://github.com/CODARcode/Z-checker) and [FTK](https://github.com/CODARcode/ftk) to decide on the quality of the compression, this job has 1 MPI rank.
+      - "compression" program at each time step reads this 3D volume, compresses it with one of the compressors, such as [SZ](https://www.mcs.anl.gov/~shdi/download/sz-download.html), [ZFP](https://github.com/LLNL/zfp), [MGARD](https://github.com/CODARcode/MGARD.git), decompresses it back, runs [Z-Checker](https://github.com/CODARcode/Z-checker) and [FTK](https://github.com/CODARcode/ftk) on the original and lossy data to decide on the quality of the compression; this job has 1 MPI rank.
   - Although ADIOS2 is not part of Cheetah, to understand how the programs, launched in parallel by Cheetah, communicate with each other, let us look into `adios2.xml` configuration file:
     ```xml